Extremal of Log-Sobolev Functionals and Li-Yau Estimate on $\text{RCD}^*(K,N)$ Spaces: Existence of positive extremal functions

-which implies that $-u$ is of De Giorgi class $\text{DG}_2(B(x_0,r_0))$.
+which implies that $-u$ is of De Giorgi class $\mathrm{DG}_2(B(x_0,r_0))$.

-Note that by the assumption that $X$ is a $\text{RCD}^*(K,N)$ space with $K>0$ and $N\in (2,\infty)$, it follows that $X$ is compact, global doubling, and supports global weak $(1,1)$-Poincaré inequality, see \citep{rajala2012interpolated}.
-Together with Hölder's inequality, $X$ supports global weak $(1,q)$-Poincare inequality for any $q$ in $(1,2)$.
-Since the minimal weak upper gradient in $\text{RCD}$ setting coincides with the minimal weak upper gradient in Newtonian setting, see \cite{ambrosio2013density}, it follows that $\text{RCD}^*(K,N)$ space together with that $u\geq 0$ and $-u\in \text{DG}_2(B(x_0,r_0))$ satisfies the assumptions of \citep[Lemma 6.1 and Lemma 6.2]{kinnunen2001regularity}.
+Note that by the assumption that $X$ is a compact $\mathrm{RCD}^*(K,N)$ space with $K\in \mathbb{R}$ and $N\in (2,\infty)$, it follows that $X$ is global doubling and supports the global weak $(1,1)$-Poincaré inequality, see \citep{rajala2012interpolated}.
+Together with Hölder's inequality, $X$ supports the global weak $(1,q)$-Poincare inequality for any $q$ in $(1,2)$.
+Since the minimal weak upper gradient in the $\mathrm{RCD}$ setting coincides with the minimal weak upper gradient in the Newtonian setting, see \cite{ambrosio2013density}, it follows that the $\mathrm{RCD}^*(K,N)$ space together with that $u\geq 0$ and $-u\in \mathrm{DG}_2(B(x_0,r_0))$ satisfies the assumptions of \citep[Lemma 6.1 and Lemma 6.2]{kinnunen2001regularity}.